 CLOSING

 7.1 DATE AND PLACE.
-Closing of the transaction contemplated hereby for the Premises shall be held at 10:00 A.M. (local time) at the offices of the Seller, at such date, place and time as the parties may mutually agree (“Closing Date”) but no later than one (1) year from the expiration or waiver of the Financing Contingency Period as contemplated under Section ___ of this Agreement.
+Closing of the transaction contemplated hereby for the Premises shall be held at 10:00 A.M. (local time) at the offices of the Seller, at such date, place and time as the parties may mutually agree (“Closing Date”) but no later than one (1) year from the expiration or waiver of the Financing Contingency Period as contemplated under Section 6.1(i) of this Agreement.

 7.2 EXTENSION OF CLOSING DATE AND EXTENSION PAYMENT.
 Provided Purchaser has not obtained its “Land Use Approvals” as defined herein despite diligently pursuing them, Purchaser may extend the Closing Date by six months (“Outside Closing Date”) by notifying the Seller of its inability to close on the Closing Date in accordance with the notice provisions herein.
 Purchaser shall give such notice to Seller within sixty (60) days prior to the original Closing Date and shall immediately, along with the notice, make a non-refundable payment of Twenty Three Thousand Seven Hundred Fifty Dollars ($23,750.00) (“Extension Payment”) payable to the Ulster County Commissioner of Finance.
 The Extension payment shall be non-refundable if Closing does not occur, but shall be applied to the Purchase Price at Closing if Closing does occur.